Urmas Roosimägi

 Urmas Roosimägi (born in 1958) is a member of the Estonian military.

 Roosimägi was born in Tallinn.
-He has studied at Higher Anti-Aircraft College of Kiev, and at Finnish National Defence University.
+He has studied at the Higher Anti-Aircraft College of Kiev, and at Finnish National Defence University.

 Since 1995, he was the Commander of the Anti-Aircraft Division.
 In 1999, he was appointed as the Acting Commander of the Estonian Defence Forces.

-In 2001, he was awarded with Order of the Cross of the Eagle, IV Class.
+In 2001, he was awarded the Order of the Cross of the Eagle, IV Class.